rhino9686/Moduleo/README.md

 # Moduleo

 ### Introduction
-In short, Moduleo is a robot.
+In short, Moduleo is a small remote-controlled vehicle.
 One that can do a handful of tasks, enabled by its modular design.
 It's based on a powertrain system with a dual motor driving scheme and a rechargeable Lithium-ion battery.
 The powertrain platform is be self-contained, with ports to mount different modules upon for flexible configurations.
 The first module being designed for it is a system of sensors to detect air quality and report it to a mobile app on a user’s device.
 Other modules may be designed, and need only implement a standard interface of communication to connect to the powertrain platform.
 The design is ongoing and will be subject to change as different components and technologies are weighed.

 ### Motivations